Relationship Blog

 A couple unhappy about the division of labour

-Arguments about how to divide housework, childcare and other responsibilities are one of the most common problems brought to Couples Therapy.
-Such disagreements can seem unresolvable, be highly stressful and lead to stress, resentment and hopelessness.
-In this post, I will discuss the long term consequences for the relationship and how can Couples Therapy can help.
+Arguing about the share of housework, childcare and other responsibilities is one of the most common problems brought to Couples Therapy.
+Such disagreements can seem unresolvable, be highly stressful, and lead to resentment and feelings of hopelessness.
+In this post, I will discuss how this is understood and treated in therapy.

 Read more